NHTSA Field Sobriety Test Standards: What Officers Get Wrong

 Common discrepancies:

-F. Lee Bailey, author of Excellence in Cross-Examination and one of the most studied trial lawyers in history, taught that effective cross-examination starts by extracting favorable admissions before the witness knows where you're going.
-For FST cases, that means getting the officer to commit to their training on the stand: "You were trained that each HGN pass should take 2 seconds, correct?"
-Then show the dashcam footage that proves they didn't follow it.
+Effective cross-examination of FST cases starts by extracting favorable admissions before the officer knows where the questioning is going.
+That means getting the officer to commit to their training on the stand: "You were trained that each HGN pass should take 2 seconds, correct?"
+Then the defense shows the dashcam footage proving they didn't follow it.
 The officer has to either admit they violated their training or claim the training doesn't matter.
 Neither answer helps the prosecution.

 Questions to ask your attorney: